DanialKhan6312/resonance/README.md

 # Dripify
-An app that senses your bad style.
+An app that checks your style.

 **Sawyer, Scott, Raymond, Kevin**